-- ✓ Production or activities involving harmful or exploitative forms of forced labour2. - ✓ Production or activities involving harmful or exploitative forms of child labour3. - ✓ Illegal logging. - ✓ Production or trade in any product or activity deemed illegal under host country laws or regulations (including those ratified by host countries under international conventions and agreements) (such as pharmaceuticals, pesticides/herbicides, ozone depleting substances, PCBs, etc.) - ✓ Gambling, casinos and equivalent enterprises4 - ✓ The production or trade in biological and chemical weapons - ✓ Production or trade in wildlife or products regulated under CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora). - ✓ Drift net fishing in the marine environment using nets in excess of 2.5 km in length.
+- ✓ Gambling, casinos and equivalent enterprises4 - ✓ The production or trade in biological and chemical weapons - ✓ Production or trade in wildlife or products regulated under CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora). - ✓ Drift net fishing in the marine environment using nets in excess of 2.5 km in length.

-8. SENSITIVE SECTORS
+7. SENSITIVE SECTORS